-Once you understand how to play, you would get some added bonuses.
+Once you understand how to play, you get some added bonuses.

-The game was released to the public in 1983.
-It was based on the Star Wars movie.
+They released the game to the public in 1983.
+They based it on the Star Wars movie.

-Since it featured great character voices from the movie, a lot of people enjoyed playing the game.
+Since it featured great character voices from the movie, many people enjoyed playing the game.

 It is a game that every Star Wars fan should not miss.